MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-data-lake-storage-gen2.md

 :::image type="content" source="media/connectors-adlsgen2/sas-authentication.png" alt-text="Screenshot showing that Shared Access Signature authentication method of data lake gen2":::

-* **SAS token**: Specify the shared access signature token to the Storage resources such as blob or container.
+* **SAS token**: Specify the shared access signature token for your Azure Data Lake Storage Gen2 container.

 If you don’t have a SAS token, switch to **Shared access signature** in your Azure Data Lake Gen2 Storage account interface.
 Under **Allowed resource types**, select **Container**, and then select **Generate SAS and connection string**.
 You can get your SAS token in the content shown up.
 The shared access signature is a URI that encompasses in its query parameters all the information necessary for authenticated access to a storage resource.
 To access storage resources with the shared access signature, the client only needs to pass in the shared access signature to the appropriate constructor or method.